kmarkus/microblx/docs/user/getting_started.rst

   - **config**: defines any the static configuration blocks can have, such as control parameters, device file names etc.

-  - **ports**: defines the type of data that flows in and out of blocks.
+  - **ports**: defines the type of the data involved in interactions between blocks (e.g. for data-flow).

 - **type**: microblx essentially uses the C type system (primitive types and structs and arrays of the former) for `configs` and values